Scott Foley

 Scott Kellerman Foley (born July 15, 1972) is an American actor, director and producer, who is known for roles on shows such as The Unit, Scrubs, Felicity, and Scandal.
-In film, he's most known as Roman Bridger in Scream 3.
+In film, he's most commonly known as Roman Bridger in the Scream franchise.
 He has also guest starred on Grey's Anatomy, Dawson's Creek, and House.

 Early life

 Foley was born on July 15, 1972, in Kansas City, Kansas, the first of three boys for Constance and Hugh Foley.
 His father was an international banker, and the family lived in Japan and Australia during Foley's childhood.
 The family settled in St. Louis, Missouri, when Scott was 15 years old.
 That same year, his mother died from ovarian cancer.
 Foley attended Ladue High School, before graduating from Clayton High School.
 His ancestry is Northern European: English, German, Irish and Scottish.

 Career

 Foley's breakthrough role was playing Noel Crane on Felicity.
 He had recurring guest appearances on Scrubs as Elliot Reid's boyfriend, Sean Kelly, and on Dawson's Creek as Cliff.

 In 2000, Foley appeared as Roman Bridger in Scream 3 (2000), a role that saw him nominated for a Teen Choice Award.
-In January 2025, it was announced Foley would appear in the upcoming Scream 7; it is unknown if he'll reprise his role or play a new role.
+Following appearances via archive footage and photographs, Foley returned to the role officially in Scream 7.

 Aside from acting, Foley directed one episode of Felicity (called "The Graduate") and three episodes of Scandal.
 In addition, he had a starring role as Sergeant First Class Bob Brown in the CBS military drama The Unit, during its four-season run, and directed one episode.
 He guest-starred as a drug-addicted baseball pitcher on House.
 He also produced the sitcom A.U.S.A., on which he appeared.

 Foley appeared in three episodes of ABC's comedy Cougar Town.
 He signed on to play a businessman being shown houses by the show's resident real estate agent, Jules, played by Courteney Cox, reuniting with her nine years after Scream 3.
 Foley and Cox's characters began dating, but it ended quickly.

 After appearing on Grey's Anatomy, Foley appeared as a guest star on the second season of the hit show Scandal as Captain Jake Ballard.
 Later that year he was added as a regular to the cast.

 Foley portrayed the lead character in ABC's drama Whiskey Cavalier, which ran for one season starting on February 27, 2019, and guest starred in the ABC police drama The Rookie in 2020.